Skip to main content

 To achieve optimal performance, the query engine relies on the data connector’s ability to perform the comparison at the data source level.
 This capability is known as relation_comparisons (For more details see the native data connector spec).
 When the data connector supports this feature, the query engine pushes down the comparison logic to the underlying data connector to handle the filtering at the data source layer.

-Handling Missing Data Connector Capability
+Missing Data Connector Capability or Remote Relationships

 How It Works

-Without relation_comparisons, the query engine performs the following steps:
+The query engine performs the following steps:

 2. Construct Comparison Expressions: Using the fetched data, the engine constructs the necessary comparison expressions to filter the results.